Steyr Scout: Design

 There were early reports of problems with the Steyr Scout rifle relating to breakage of the bipod pivot pin.
 The affected part was subsequently redesigned to improve its strength.
 Some shooters complained that the bipod was too tall.

 The Weaver rail above the action and barrel allows either for conventional positioning of a scope with normal 1.5–3.5 in eye relief or for the forward placement of an intermediate/long eye relief "scout scope".
 The latter is more faithful to Cooper's Scout concept, and the Steyr-Mannlicher rifle can be ordered from the factory with a low-magnification Leupold scope with long eye relief.

 In January, 2015, Steyr Arms announced that a limited edition Steyr Camo Scout would be available in 3 variations of hydro-dipped camouflage due to customer demand.

+In December, 2023 Steyr Arms released the upgraded version known as Scout II.